nrbns/Regen-v1/omnibrowser-redix-memory-kit/README.md

 Some data sources lock down `X-Frame-Options`.
 The desktop shell strips those headers for a small allow-list (TradingView, YouTube, Vimeo, Google Calendar, Spotify).
 Add more hosts with `IFRAME_ALLOWLIST=example.com,sub.domain.com` before launching Electron to relax framing for additional domains.

+### 3.3 Local Queue Encryption

+Queued memories in the extension are encrypted at rest using `crypto.subtle` (AES-GCM 256).
+The key lives in `chrome.storage.local` and rotates automatically if import fails.
+Legacy plaintext queues are migrated on first load.

 ## 4. Extension Overview

 - `background.js` handles queueing, throttled flushes, and mode cycling.